isc-projects/bind9/bin/dig/dig.rst

    This option sets [or does not set] the last unassigned DNS header flag in a DNS query.
    This flag is off by default.

+.. option:: +zoneversion, +nozoneversion

+   When enabled, this option includes an EDNS Zone Version request when sending a query.

 Multiple Queries
 ~~~~~~~~~~~~~~~~